Lightstreamer/Lightstreamer-example-ReusableMetadata-adapter-java/README.md

   </metadata_provider>
 ```

 Above, are shown only the specific parameters of *LiteralBasedProvider* Metadata Adapter.
-Use the generic template, `DOCS-SDKs/sdk_adapter_java_inprocess/doc/adapter_conf_template/adapters.xml`, as areference for a complete overview of configuration options.
+Use the generic template, `DOCS-SDKs/sdk_adapter_java_inprocess/doc/adapter_conf_template/adapters.xml`, as a reference for a complete overview of configuration options.

 ## See Also
 <!-- START RELATED_ENTRIES -->